MyRandomShit/tech-progression/short_stories/07_the_shepherd.md

 Six months later: Taliban back.
 School burned.
 Police dead or turned.

-My interpreter—Ahmad, good man, believed in democracy—said to me: "Colonel Webb, you Americans are kind.
+My interpreter—Ahmad, good man, believed in democracy—said to me: "Colonel Wade, you Americans are kind.
 But you leave.
 The Taliban never leaves.
 Who do you think we trust?"

 I said: "We leave because we're not conquerors.
 We're liberators."